top of page

 Frequently Asked Questions

-I practice in Phoenix because it is the most grounded, welcoming city to explore this work.
-Surrounded by desert landscapes and expansive skies, the city itself offers a uniquely supportive environment for slowing down and reconnecting with ourselves.
-Conveniently located off the I-10 near downtown Phoenix, Arcadia, Tempe, or Scottsdale.
+I offer somatic therapy sessions in Phoenix, AZ.
+Surrounded by desert landscapes and expansive skies, Phoenix offers a uniquely supportive environment for slowing down and reconnecting with ourselves.
+Conveniently located off the I-10 near downtown, Arcadia, Tempe, or Scottsdale.